Proverbs 13

 Wise instruction is life-giving and protects people from deadly traps.

-14 The teaching of the wise is a spring of life, to turn from the snares of death.
+14 The teaching of the wise is a fountain of life, turning one from the snares of death.

 Good judgment wins favor, while the way of the unfaithful is hard.
 The prudent act with knowledge, but fools expose their folly.
 A wicked messenger falls into trouble, while a trustworthy envoy brings healing.
 Whoever disregards discipline comes to poverty and shame, but whoever heeds correction is honored.
 Fulfilled desire is sweet to the soul, but fools detest turning from evil.